totfront/totfront/README.md

 ## 📜 **BIO**<br/>

-Frontend developer with 2+ years of relevant experience in developing user interfaces.
+Frontend developer with 2+ years of experience.
 Work in an agile environment with the developers and other team members to develop innovative frontend solutions.
-Long-distance runner, snowboarder, camper.
+Hobbyies: Long-distance runner, snowboarder, camper.

 ## 👨‍🎓 Education
 1. (2010-2015) **Specialist** of Information systems and construction automation